PlanetHood

-PlanetHood: The Key to Your Future was written by Benjamin B. Ferencz and Ken Keyes, Jr. in 1988.
+PlanetHood: The Key to Your Survival and Prosperity (2nd Ed.: PlanetHood: The Key to Your Future) was written by Benjamin B. Ferencz and Ken Keyes, Jr. in 1988.
 This non-copyrighted work was written to advance the argument for a system of international law complete with courts, enforcement, and an international congress.
 A central theme of the book is the threat to civilization posed by nuclear weapons.

+It was written as sequel to The Hundredth Monkey (1982).

+Dr. Benjamin B. Ferencz

 Dr. Benjamin B. Ferencz was a chief prosecutor in the Nuremberg war crimes trials.
-A graduate of Harvard Law School, he is Adjunct Professor of International Law at Pace University.
-He is also the founder of the Pace Peace Center and the author of many books on world peace.
+A graduate of Harvard Law School, he was Adjunct Professor of International Law at Pace University.
+He was also the founder of the Pace Peace Center and the author of many books on world peace.